Thyroid Tests

 This panel includes comprehensive testing of the thyroid stimulating hormone (TSH) in addition to free thyroxine (T4) and free triiodothyronine (T3).
 This thyroid panel offers a lower cost than buying each hormone separately.
 If you take biotin, please wait at least 8 hours to get blood drawn.
 A study found that TSH was suppressed in all subjects after food, so fasting may be suggested although it is not reqired by Quest.
 Free T4 and Free T4 values did not change significantly after eating.

 Iodine, Serum/Plasma - Iodine is an essential element that is required for thyroid hormone production.
-The measurement of iodine serves as an index of adequate dietary intake and iodine overload, particularly from iodine-containing drugs such as Amiodarone.
+The measurement of iodine serves as an index of adequate dietary intake and iodine overload, particularly from iodine-containing drugs.

 These two tests measure antithyroglobulin antibodies and Anti-TPO antibodies that are commonly present in patients with Hashimoto's thyroiditis, Graves disease and other thyroid-related conditions.
 Antibodies against the protein thyroglobulin can result in the destruction of thyroid cells.
 TPO antibodies are created when the immune system of a person targets by pure error elements of the thyroid gland or protein, leading to chronic thyroid inflammation, tissue damage, and damage to the thyroid function.
 Leaving this untreated may cause severe health issues.